 In the bottle the rum is deep mahogany with an orange glow and a Rosé tint to it.
 In the glass it takes a dark amber and gold colour and forms thick, veiny legs.

 The first nose is cool and woody with some minor earthy tones and a soft alcoholic tingle.
-Second nosing reveals some copper, caramel, luscious toffee and looming sweet berry aromas.
+Second nosing reveals some copper, caramel, luscious toffee and vague sweet berry aromas.

 My recommendation is to allow Ron Atlantico to breathe for a while as I found out it greatly benefits from it.
 The previously cool aromas have now evolved to a warmer, more wholesome and robust aromas also revealing a more intricate sweet maple aroma.